MESD/SettingsBundle/Resources/doc/index.md

 > system to prompt you for every change, you can use the --forceInsert, --forceUpdate,
 > --forceDelete, or --forceAll command line options.

+**Warning:**

+> When the validation command attempts to update a setting to match the definition,
+> it will attempt to convert data when the new format has a type of string.
+Otherwise
+> the current setting value will be replaced with the default value from the
+> definition.

 Validate the settings with the symfony console command:

 ``` bash